TheBoxyBear/charttools/docs/FileFormats/midi.md

 Additional tracks (from either Rock Band or Phase Shift):

+- `PART DRUMS_2X` - RBN 2x Kick drums chart
+  - Likely not found in any charts as this is meant for generating separate 1x and 2x kick CON files for RB
 - `PART REAL_GUITAR` - RB3 Pro Guitar (17-fret)
 - `PART REAL_GUITAR_22` - RB3 Pro Guitar (22-fret)
 - `PART REAL_GUITAR_BONUS` - a